beedsneeds/HelloInternet/README.md

     Provide the option for users to report if a captcha has not been evaluated properly.
     </li>
     <li>
-    [In Progress] Speed: I've incorporated asynchronous Javascript to smooth out the experience.
+    [In Progress] Performance: I've incorporated asynchronous Javascript to smooth out the experience.
 However, in production, image load times are slow and server response times are noticeably much slower.
 I want to explore switching to a geographically closer compute instance (like EC2 in Mumbai, compared to the current US-based Heroku).
 Additionally, its worth seeing if a CDN [in front of](https://whitenoise.readthedocs.io/en/stable/#isn-t-serving-static-files-from-python-horribly-inefficient) WhiteNoise will further enhance performance.
     </li>

 </details>